unkyulee/micro-journal/micro-journal-rev-7-e-ink/readme.md

 ## Micro Journal Rev.7: Kindred Gift

-This is a distraction-free writing device with a paper-like display and a keyboard in a familiar, conventional form factor.
+This is a distraction-free writing device with a paper-like display and a keyboard in a typewriter form factor.
 Many have asked for a more traditional keyboard layout, and this version delivers.
 Powered by the ESP32-S3, it turns on instantly.
 Getting you into the writing flow in just a flicker of a second.

 <img src="./images/home.jpg" width="400">